 Discussion

-The study aimed to examine the relationship between mindfulness and impulsivity among a normative adult population, referring to the multifactorial structure of these two traits, using self-report questionnaires.
+The study aimed to examine the relationship between mindfulness and impulsivity in a normative adult population, referring to the multifactorial structure of these two traits, using self-report questionnaires.
 As part of examining the relationship between mindfulness and impulsivity, the effect of meditation practice on this relationship was tested.
 To this end, the participants were divided into two groups, one that included participants with experience in meditation practice and the other that included participants without experience in meditation practice.

-The main findings revealed distinct relationships between mindfulness and impulsivity, depending on the multifaceted construct of these two traits, showing significant differences in mindfulness traits, as assessed by both MAAS and FMI, between the meditation and non-meditation groups.
-As for impulsivity, differences between the two groups were found only in some of the subscales that constitute trait impulsivity, as assessed by BIS-11 and DII questionnaires.
-Also, examination of the effect of the mindfulness practice group (i.e., with and without meditation practice) on the relationship between mindfulness and impulsivity, yielded only one significant interaction of NPI sub-factor of impulsivity with the mindfulness practice group.
+The main findings revealed distinct relationships between mindfulness and impulsivity, depending on the multifaceted construct of these two traits, showing significant differences in mindfulness traits, as assessed by both the MAAS and the FMI, between the meditation and non-meditation groups.
+As for impulsivity, differences between the two groups were found only in some of the subscales that constitute trait impulsivity, as assessed by the BIS-11 and DII questionnaires.
+Also, an examination of the effect of meditation practice on the relationship between mindfulness and impulsivity, yielded only one significant interaction of the NPI sub-factor of impulsivity with meditation practice, whereby increases in NPI predicted decreases in MAAS scores only for the non-meditation group.

-Consistent with the first prediction, the results showed that both MAAS and FMI were negatively correlated with BIS-11 total score and with DII-dysfunctional impulsivity, suggesting that a high level of impulsivity is associated with a low level of mindfulness.
+Consistent with the first prediction, the results showed that both MAAS and FMI were negatively correlated with BIS-11 total score and with DII dysfunctional impulsivity, suggesting that a high level of impulsivity is associated with a low level of mindfulness.
 These findings reinforce previous studies that have shown that trait mindfulness and impulsivity trait are inversely correlated (Lyvers et al., 2013).

-Looking at the different subfactors of impulsivity and mindfulness, it was found that while the MAAS was negatively correlated with the BIS-11 attentional, motor, and non-planning impulsivity subscales, and DII-dysfunctional impulsivity, the FMI was negatively correlated with the BIS-11 attentional impulsivity and positively correlated with the DII-functional impulsivity.
+Looking at the different subfactors of impulsivity and mindfulness, we found that while the MAAS was negatively correlated with the BIS-11 attentional, motor, and non-planning impulsivity subscales, and DII dysfunctional impulsivity scale, the FMI was negatively correlated with the BIS-11 attentional impulsivity and positively correlated with the DII functional impulsivity scale.
 Although there is convergent validity between MAAS and FMI, as can be seen in the positive correlation between them, the findings show that the two questionnaires capture different components of impulsivity trait.

 The MAAS is a measure of momentary mindful states (Brown et al., 2007) and focuses mostly on (lack of) attentiveness to daily life and mindless states (Brown & Ryan, 2003; Grossman, 2008; Van Dam et al., 2010).
 These are one of the core characteristics of impulsivity, emphasized in BIS-11 (Barratt, 1995) and DII (Dickman, 1990) indices that can be constructed as a manifestation of “mindlessness” (Brown & Ryan, 2003; Lyvers et al., 2014).
-Specifically, attentional impulsivity is defined as an inability to focus attention or concentrate, motor impulsivity involved acting without thinking, and non-planning impulsivity involved a lack of ‘‘futuring” or forethought (Stanford et al., 2009), thus, the correlations reported between the MAAS and these impulsivity subfactors may to some extent reflect the attentional functions that underlie both mindfulness and impulsivity trait.
-The same goes for dysfunctional impulsivity which emphasizes the tendency to act with a little forethought (Dickman, 1990).
-These findings strengthen the argument that mindfulness and impulsivity refer to attention characteristics that are across the continuum, where at one end is the tendency to mindfulness with the ability to pay conscious attention and reflectivity, while the tendency to impulsivity with low attentiveness and automatic thought processes is at the other end (De Wit, 2009; Maltais et al., 2020; Murphy & MacKillop, 2012).
+Specifically, attentional impulsivity is defined as an inability to focus attention or concentrate, motor impulsivity involves acting without thinking, and non-planning impulsivity involves a lack of ‘‘futuring” or forethought (Stanford et al., 2009).
+Thus, the correlations reported between the MAAS and these impulsivity subfactors may to some extent reflect the attentional functions that underlie both mindfulness and trait impulsivity The same goes for dysfunctional impulsivity which emphasizes the tendency to act with a little forethought (Dickman, 1990).
+These findings strengthen the argument that mindfulness and impulsivity refer to attention characteristics that are across the continuum, where the tendency to mindfulness with the ability to pay conscious attention and reflectivity is at one end, and the tendency to impulsivity with low attentiveness and automatic thought processes is at the other end (De Wit, 2009; Maltais et al., 2020; Murphy & MacKillop, 2012).